 - White Nile sub-basin, from Malakal in South Sudan to Khartoum in Sudan.

-The Main Nile sub-basin
+3) The single stream, Main Nile sub-basin

 - At Khartoum in Sudan, the White Nile and Blue Nile join into the mighty Nile River, flowing north towards the Mediterranean Sea.